rubyonjets/jets-docs/_docs/events/sqs.md

 You can send a message via the SQS Console, sdk, etc also.

+## Tailing Logs

+It helps to tail the logs and watch the event as it comes through.

+    jets logs -f -n waiter_job-order

 ## Event Payloads

 Here's an example of the event payload.